-Dr Cornelius Adebahr is a political analyst and consultant living in Washington, DC, and Berlin, Germany.
+Dr Cornelius Adebahr is a political analyst and consultant living in Berlin, Germany.
 His work focuses on European foreign policy issues, transatlantic relations, and Iran.
 Since the end of 2000, he has been the owner of Wirtschaft am Wasserturm – Political Consultancy, Project Development, and Training.
-In addition, he is an associate at the Carnegie Endowment for International Peace and an associate fellow of the Research Institute of the German Council on Foreign Relations (DGAP), as well as a member of the Team Europe of the European Commission.
+In addition, he is a non-resident fellow at Carnegie Europe in Brussels and an associate fellow of the German Council on Foreign Relations (DGAP), as well as a member of the Team Europe of the European Commission.

 More about Cornelius can be found on his website.